gabrielweyer/nuggets/git/README.md

     default = simple
     followTags = true - Instead of manually pushing new tags with --follow-tags, you always send your annotated tags up along with a git push.
 [status]
-    showUntrackedFiles = all - shows you all of the files underneath that new directory during a git status
+    showUntrackedFiles = all - shows you all the files underneath that new directory during a git status
 ```

 ## Main Git branching models